 Offering a token of thanks to show appreciation for their attention is a fantastic way to encourage business.

-The ideas explored above are all terrific means of increasing engagement rates and securing sales, but it’s up to you what you do to optimise your direct mail marketing campaigns.
+The ideas explored above are all terrific means of increasing engagement rates and securing sales, but it’s up to you what you do to optimize your direct mail marketing campaigns.